deliriousMathematician/dancingGalaxies/README.md

 It is important that both these files be imported into your code.
 The former, as the name implies, deals with the rendering of animations, whereas the latter writes said renders to disk.
 A detailed description of each function's arguments and properties can be found commented within their respective files.

 #### 4. Using dancing_galaxies:
-Each function in renderers.py works slightly differently; as such, it is highly recommended that you view the ``examples`` directory, and use the relevant example file as a template for your use-case.
-Behemoth minimal may serve as a good introduction to understanding the basic logic thereof.
-(Note that that file does have some untested experimental functions that are not required.)
+Each function in renderers.py works slightly differently; as such, it is highly recommended that you view the ``examples`` and ``misc`` directories, and use the relevant example files as a template for your use-case.
+Behemoth Minimal specifically may serve as a good introduction to understanding the basic logic in creating animations from multiple simulation files.
+(Note that it does have some untested experimental functions that are not required.)

 ---